 A couple of weeks ago I introduced you to Heidi Mortlock when I shared a recent interview from her blog of the same name.
-Working with Heidi is a daily adventure, her Aussie humor, quirky habit of giving everyone nicknames and gorgeous fashion sense makes coming to the office a pleasure!
+Working with Heidi is a daily adventure, her Aussie humor, a quirky habit of giving everyone nicknames and gorgeous fashion sense make coming to the office a pleasure!

 I was honored when she agreed to share her favorite Pacific Heights spots with us.

 Favorite thing about PH.

 As an Australian moving to San Francisco, I had a vision of how it was going to look: incessantly flowing hills dotted with beautiful Victorian/Edwardian architecture, views of the Golden Gate Bridge at every turn, and leafy green streets filled with hippies.
 When I moved here two years ago, Pacific Heights seemed to come the closest to capturing this – sans the hippies!

 It’s definitely a bit of a bubble of SF’s upper echelon.
 It doesn’t exactly offer a well-rounded taster of all the great sub-cultures that exist in the city.

 What differentiates your neighborhood, PH from all the other parts of the city?

 It’s home to my favorite street in the city, Fillmore Street.
 I love the restaurants here, the shopping, and my local bookstore, Browser Books, which has been around since 1976.